Bachelor of Property

 About the program

 The Bachelor of Property covers a comprehensive range of subjects within the property development and management industry, including construction practices, feasibility studies, finance, investment and valuation, property markets, sustainable development and urban development.
 All subjects in this degree are delivered Monday to Wednesday.
 This provides you with the opportunity to schedule work and study, or participate in work experience.
 This degree provides the opportunity to specialise in Property Valuation.
+Show less

 The global property market provides a variety of career opportunities for graduates in the property valuation, development and management sectors.
 Graduates that can demonstrate well-developed cognitive, technical and communication skills and the ability to select and apply methods and technologies relevant to professional practice are highly sought after in the field of property.
 With climate change a primary concern to most organisations, up to date qualifications in sustainability are also highly regarded.